Constitution of Sri Lanka: Provisions for amendment

-Most provisions of the Constitution of Sri Lanka can be amended by a two-thirds majority in parliament.
-However, the amendment of certain basic features such as the clauses on language, religion, and reference to Sri Lanka as a unitary state require both a two-thirds majority and approval at a nationwide referendum.
+Most provisions of the Constitution of Sri Lanka can be amended by a two-thirds majority in Parliament.
+However, certain entrenched provisions of the Sri Lankan Constitution, such as those concerning the unitary state, sovereignty of the people, national symbols, religion, freedom of thought (Articles 1, 2, 3, 6, 7, 8, 9, 10, 11), and the referendum requirement itself (Article 83), always require both a two-thirds majority in Parliament and approval at a nationwide referendum, as specified in Article 83 of the Constitution.